EinfachNiklas/OwnAssistant/README.md

 # OwnAssistant
-A customizable AI Home Assistant that integrates ollama with multiple functionalities using MCP
+A customizable AI Home Assistant that integrates ollama with multiple functionalities using MCP.

+>[!NOTE]
+>Currently it is advised to only prompt for one tool call.
+Multiple tool calls can lead to hallucination.
+This will be improved in the future

 ## Functionalities and Tools
 - Get the Current Datetime: